Grisou13/bash-backup/README.md

 With secure : `./backup.sh -u username -p pwd -r mysite.com -d /var/www/html -b /var/backups/ --secure`, this would backup the remote directory recursivly with SCP, and put it in the specified directory.

 Every action is loged and put in the directory `/var/log/script-name.log`.

+If the log file wasn't accessible, the script will create in the current working directory a file called *error-backup*

+The script will leave with status code:
+* **0** if everything was OK
+* **1** if there was an error, in which case check the logs
+* **2** if there was an error parsing arguments (argument missing, or something)

 If you want to use this script without getting in the directory or anything, simply do a `mv backup.sh /usr/local/bin/name-of-script` (you may require sudo to move it there), then let it executable with `sudo chmod +x /usr/local/bin/name-of-script`.